haimengzhao/academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Hello ~ I am Haimeng Zhao (赵海萌), an undergraduate of Physics at [Zhili College, Tsinghua University](https://www.zlc.tsinghua.edu.cn).
+Hello ~ I am Haimeng Zhao (赵海萌), an undergraduate of Physics and Mathematics at [Zhili College, Tsinghua University](https://www.zlc.tsinghua.edu.cn).
 I'm deeply fascinated by how the universe works and how we can possibly understand it.
 So I started working in the intersection of Physics and Artificial Intelligence.